By Meakin Armstrong

 But Dylann Roof doesn’t matter.
 His “manifesto” is irrelevant.
 I don’t care about his friends or his suicide watch.
 No matter what happens to him, he’s about to learn something about American Apartheid: most of his fellow prisoners, the people he will have to share his space with, will be African American.

 Both sides in this race war (and it is a war, the longest in American history) have been fighting for generations.
 White people are in denial of it, perhaps because it’s too hard for us to see it.
-And when we we’re told about, we wish it would just go away.
+And when we we are told about the war, we get tired and wish it would just go away.
 We find it a boring topic because our privilege allows us to be bored by it.
 It’s our privilege to be bored.
 And yes, it bores me.
-It’s boring because people like me swim in privilege, like a fish swims in water.
-Often, I only see the hard work that got me where I am, not the extra boost I got along the way because I am white.
+It’s boring because people like me swim in privilege like a fish swims in water.
+Often, I only see the hard work that got me where I am.
+I rarely see the extra boost I got along the way because I am white.

 I’d like to think the better side is winning (albeit slowly) but the war won’t end on its own.
 It won’t be won by good people who stand along the sidelines and say soft things.
 It has to be fought without bullets, but at great risk to one’s own safety.
 And more people need to join in that fight, to counteract what Martin Luther King once called the “appalling silence of good people.”